-FORESEEN AND ACTUAL RESEARCH PRODUCTS [] new equipment [] new know-how [] publications [] new process [] new methods [] spin-off(s) PUBLICATION LIST List of papers published or submitted since the start of the DND PERSONAL TRAINING PLAN section how it is planned to recover possible delays with SUPERVISOR APPROVAL The supervisor, Prof approves this analytical report [NB: For the presentation of the proposed research programs not been officially assigned yet] t of the activities program. ram this line has not to be filled in, because the supervisor Signatures: Doctoral student Supervisor
+List of the period spent outside of Italy related to the research activity.
+Specify location and duration.
+FORESEEN AND ACTUAL RESEARCH PRODUCTS [] new equipment [] new know-how [] publications [] new process [] new methods [] spin-off(s) PUBLICATION LIST List of papers published or submitted since the start of the Ph D. PERSONAL TRAINING PLAN Attach here the personal training plan.
+Describe in this secrespect to the foreseen plan. ction how it is planned to recover possible delays with SUPERVISOR APPROVAL The supervisor, Prof approves this analytical report of [NB: For the presentation of the proposed research program has not been officially assigned yet] . • Signatures: Doctoral student Supervisor